ludreinsalvador/gadgets-product-6850-model/README.md

-# low-performing-product-ml-model

-# Churn Prediction (Machine Learning)
-**Instructor:** Mr. Lorenzo Sta.
-Maria, Data Scientist at Globe Telecom
+# Predicting Customer Purchases to Increase Sales Revenue of a Low-Performing Product

 ---

 ## Overview
-This repository aims to Predicting Customer Purchases to Increase Sales Revenue of a Low-Performing Product.
+This repository aims to predict customer purchases to increase sales revenue of a low-performing product.

 ---